7liwa: Artistic style and influences

 7liwa primarily raps in Darija, while also incorporating French and English.
-He is known for his fast-paced vocal delivery, biting lyrics, and a provocative approach that often explores themes of personal struggle, societal issues, and darker subjects.
+He is known for his fast-paced vocal delivery, sharp lyrics, and a provocative approach that often explores themes of personal struggle, societal issues, and darker subjects.

-His influence extends beyond his own music; through his Zawa City collective, he has been instrumental in launching the careers of now-superstar Moroccan rappers such as ElGrandeToto and Inkonnu.
+His influence extends beyond his own music; through his Zawa City collective, he helped launch the careers of famous Moroccan rappers such as ElGrandeToto and Inkonnu.

-His 2014 horror-inspired music video for "Mosi9t Chitan" ("Music of the Devil") was a revolutionary moment in Morocco's music scene, pushing visual and thematic boundaries in a way that had not been seen before.
+His 2014 horror-inspired music video for the song "Mosi9t Chitan" ("Music of the Devil") was influential in Morocco's music scene.